 If you brought your plants outside, you already know that there are factors to keep in mind to successfully transition your plants’ environment.
 When bringing your plants back inside, there are a few steps to make sure your plants stay happy and healthy, and that you protect any plants that might have stayed indoors.

-Before bringing any houseplants back indoors, be sure to thoroughly inspect them.
+Before bringing any houseplants back inside, be sure to thoroughly inspect them.
 When plants are left outdoors, they become more susceptible to pests and disease, so you want to make sure to remove the risk of spreading those to the rest of your plants!
 Check the stems, the tops and undersides of the leaves, as well as the nooks and crevices of certain plants, since that’s where pests like to hide.

-Prune and Treat
+Step 2: Prune and Treat